softonic/laravel-transactional-event-publisher/README.md

 }
 ```

-If you want you can pass your custom MessageBuilder and EventStoreMiddleware if you want.
+If you want you can pass your custom MessageBuilder and EventStoreMiddleware.
 You can pass it your custom classes in the `ModelObserver` provider

 ```
 ...